-8. The list of ecosystem services in RAWES can be modified and adapted to the approaches and vision of each Contracting Party and to the local context through dialogue and consultation with local stakeholders who are familiar with the wetland.
-Furthermore, when an assessment is being made to inform or update the Ramsar Site Information Sheet (RIS) it is important to ensure that the description of the ecosystem services provides information on the services described under Resolution XI.8 as well as any other services that the site is providing.
+8. The list of ecosystem services in RAWES can be modified and adapted, as appropriate, of each Contracting Party and to the local context through dialogue and consultation with local stakeholders who are familiar with the wetland.
+Furthermore, when an assessment is being made to inform or update the Ramsar Site Information Sheet (RIS) it is important to ensure that the description of the ecosystem services provides information on the services described under Resolution XI.8 as well as on any other services that the site is providing.
 Delimitation of the exact area to be assessed is defined objectively by the assessor depending on the purpose or scope of the assessment.
 The RAWES approach is flexible, allowing assessments to be made on different habitat units within a larger wetland complex or on an entire wetland site.
 The onus is on the assessor to define the “wetland” and record the rationale behind the boundaries set and limits used.
 Since wetland ecosystems can be dynamic or can be subject to change or degradation, an important issue to be addressed is the definition of the condition at the time of the assessment.
 In some cases, the “natural” condition will vary over time, and it will be necessary to ensure this temporal pattern is considered in the assessment of ecosystem services.
 For instance, the assessment could return different outcomes if it is conducted during a drought or when the area is subjected to flooding, both of which may represent natural phenomena within the broader tolerances of the system.
 In other circumstances, a wetland may be subject to on-going degradation, such as through pollution of surface water or infilling.
 Therefore, it cannot be safely assumed that the current situation reflects a “natural” condition, and that service delivery is not already influenced by the prevailing conditions.
 The key issues are to ensure that a comprehensive range of ecosystem services is assessed, that the evidence used to achieve the assessment outcome is transparent and clear, and that the prevailing temporal context is recorded.

 Applying the RAWES approach

 9. RAWES is designed as a simple and rapid site assessment system that may obtain input from existing studies but does not rely on detailed, quantitative assessments.
 As such, it is a genuinely rapid approach that may typically take less than two hours per site with trained assessors working in pairs for cross-referencing.
 Significantly, the RAWES approach is also systemic, addressing all ecosystem services as a connected set rather than selecting only the most readily evaluated or exploited services, and thereby overlooking other services.
 The RAWES Field Assessment Sheet is included in Appendix 1, with an accompanying explanatory table to guide assessor thinking included at Appendix 2.
+This sheet presents a list of ecosystem services which may be interpreted depending on the application.
+For instance, to inform or update the RIS it is important to ensure that the description of the ecosystem services provides information on the services described under Resolution XI.8 as well as on any other services that the site is providing.
 The method has been used widely in Asia, Australia, Europe and Africa, with a database of sites and informing a number of scientific publications and site reports about the range and likely importance of ecosystem services provided by wetland sites.